corese-stack/corese-core/docs/source/getting_started/getting_started_with_corese-core.md

 ## 1. Installation

-Installations instructions are available on the [Corese-Command GitHub repository](https://github.com/Wimmics/corese).
+Installations instructions are available on the [installation page](../install.md).

 ## 2. Graph